 What Does the IHNI Measure?

 The IHNI zeroes in on something specific: how a gay or bisexual man feels about being gay or bisexual on the inside.
 Not what society thinks — what he thinks about himself.
-Mayfield created this 23-item scale in 2001 to capture the different ways internalized homonegativity shows up.
+Mayfield (2001) built this 23-item scale to capture the different ways internalized homonegativity shows up.

 Unlike simpler scales that treat internalized homonegativity as one thing, the IHNI breaks it down into three related but distinct dimensions.